Bitch (slang): Modern use

 Modern use can include self-description, often as an unfairly difficult person.
-For example, in the New York Times bestseller The Bitch in the House, a woman describes her marriage: "I'm fine all day at work, but as soon as I get home, I'm a horror....I'm the bitch in the house."
+For example, in The Bitch in the House by Cathi Hanauer, a woman describes her marriage: "I'm fine all day at work, but as soon as I get home, I'm a horror....I'm the bitch in the house."
 Boy George admitted "I was being a bitch" in a falling out with Elton John.

 Generally, the term bitch is still considered offensive, and not accepted in formal situations.
 According to linguist Deborah Tannen, "Bitch is the most contemptible thing you can say about a woman.
 Save perhaps the four-letter C word."

-It's common for the word to be censored on Prime time TV, often rendered as "the b-word".
+It's common for the word to be censored on prime time TV, often rendered as "the b-word".
 During the 2008 U.S. presidential campaign, a John McCain supporter referred to Hillary Clinton by asking, "How do we beat the bitch?"
 The event was reported in censored format:

 On CNN's "The Situation Room," Washington Post media critic and CNN "Reliable Sources" host Howard Kurtz observed that "Senator McCain did not embrace the 'b' word that this woman in the audience used."
 ABC reporter Kate Snow adopted the same locution.
 On CNN's "Out in the Open," Rick Sanchez characterized the word without using it by saying, "Last night, we showed you a clip of one of his supporters calling Hillary Clinton the b-word that rhymes with witch."
 A local Fox 25 news reporter made the same move when he rhymed the unspoken word with rich.